mykisscool/video-game-inventory/README.md

 #### Apache and nginx configuration

 The REST API was built using [Slim](http://www.slimframework.com).
 This application won't work right out of the box- there are some basic configurations required for [nginx and Apache](https://www.slimframework.com/docs/start/web-servers.html).

-Note: the default configurations on that page will be altered slightly if you are installing this application in a subdirectory.
+The configurations will be altered slightly if you are installing this application in a subdirectory.

 You may (or may not) have issues with the fonts used as well.
 If you are encountering 404 errors with the fonts or they won't render properly- please refer to [this wiki](https://github.com/fontello/fontello/wiki/How-to-setup-server-to-serve-fonts).